forta-network/docs/docs/private-alerts.md

 }
 ```

 Great!
-Now that you have an agent generating encrypted findings, let's go over how to decrypt the data and use it.
+Now that you have an bot generating encrypted findings, let's go over how to decrypt the data and use it.

 ## Decrypting findings

 In order to decrypt the finding, you would make use of the private key in private.pem.
-In practice, you would subscribe to findings from your particular agent using the [Forta App](https://app.forta.network/notifications) and receive its contents via some webhook.
+In practice, you would subscribe to findings from your particular bot using the [Forta App](https://app.forta.network/notifications) and receive its contents via some webhook.
 Upon receiving the finding, you can decrypt the data using the private key.

 For this example's sake, the project has a `decrypt.js` file to help you decrypt your finding data and verify that it's what you expect.
 If you open a `node` console from your project folder, you can decrypt the data string from your finding: